-Teeth play a great role in your smile’s appearance and your overall health.
+Teeth play a great role in the smile’s appearance and overall health of your child.

-Most of the time, broken or missing teeth can hamper the beauty of your smile.
-If you’re in search of a solution for missing teeth, it’s vital to understand the treatment options that are available to you.
+Most of the time, broken or missing teeth can hamper the beauty of your kid’s smile.
+If you’re in search of a solution for missing teeth, it’s vital to understand the treatment options that are available for children.

-Learning all you can about dental bridges can help you determine if this option is for you.
+Learning all you can about dental bridges can help you determine if this option is for your child.

 What is a Dental Bridge?